Daniel-Fan/CSC207_Assignment/A1/codesmells.md

 ==== End template ====

 # List of code smells
-## Code Smell: [For Testing 3]
+## Code Smell: [Switch Statement]

-### Code Smell Category: [Write the code smell category name]
+### Code Smell Category: [Object-Orientation Abusers]

 ### List of classes and line numbers involved:

-* [Write a class and list of line numbers, one class per asterisk, that describe the smell]
+* [WarehouseSimulation, line 53-80]

 ### Description:

-[In your own words, explain how this particular code smells.]
+[there are three items in both nextEvent.startsWith and nextEvent.endsWith, Each situation is using one if statement, making the while loop too long.]

 ### Solution:

-[In your own words, explain how you might solve this code smell: how would you refactor the code?]
+[We could write a new class working for the event which starts with 'Order'.
+There will be two subclass which is working for "Picker" and "Sequencer".
+We can override each method in new class('Order') for "Picker" and "Sequencer" in order to achieve the function of if statement.]